 Choose Tank mates Carefully

-How Do I Know If My Snails Died?
+How Do I Know If They Have Died?

 First of all, if your snail is not moving.
 You can try doing the following things to see if it’s dead.